 Alternatively, you can take an autorickshaw from Malad Station to Madh Island.

 Uber or OLA services are also available for cashless travel.

 There’s also a ferry service from Versova.
 One can reach Madh Island by ferry service or speed boat from Versova Jetty and cross over in five minutes.

 Best time to visit

 - The beaches at Madh Island are known for spots of quicksand, which has led to some accidents.
-Also, since the water currents are strong, be very careful while you swim.
+Also, since the water currents are strong, be careful while swimming.
 Avoid visiting the beaches here during the monsoon rains.

 - The Island is home to several fishing villages and friendly people.
-Ensure not to disturb the peace or creating any nuisance for the local inhabitants.
+Ensure not to disturb the peace or create nuisance for the local inhabitants.

-- The climate can be hot and humid during the day, especially during the summer season; carry a hat, sunglasses, and drinking water bottle.
+- The climate can be hot and humid during the day, especially in the summer; carry a hat, sunglasses, and a drinking water bottle.

 Who is the owner of Madh Island?

 The Madh Island is a combination of Local villages, Beaches, Historic Fort, Churches, etc., and is inhabited by local fisherman’s communities.
 No one owns Madh Island.
 It is a tourist destination like any other famous place in Mumbai.